evmcnb/quartz/content/full/myocardial infarction.md

 date: 2023-11-12
 ---

-Belongs to a group of [[Acute Coronary Syndrome|acute coronary syndromes]] along with unstable [[Angina]].
+Belongs to a group of [[Full/Acute Coronary Syndrome|acute coronary syndromes]] along with unstable [[Full/Angina]].
 These share a common pathology atherosclerotic plaque rupture, thrombosis and inflammation.
 However may also be rarely due to emboli, coronary spasm or vasculitis

 Myocardial infarction - there is myocardial cell death -> release of troponin Ischaemia - lack of blood supply (possible not cell death - no troponin in unstable angina)